The Latest | UN Climate Summit | Science-Environment

 "We stand as one in this, and I hope we can get clarity of what actually happened very soon," he said.

+Beijing put talks on hold three months ago in retaliation for US House Speaker Nancy Pelosi's trip to Taiwan.

 Asked what the outcome of the summit may be, Kerry replied: "We'll have to see, it's a late start."
-Speaking at an event to mark the conference's themed day on biodiversity, Kerry confirmed he had also met with Brazilian president-elect Luiz Inacio Lula da Silva Tuesday.
+Speaking at an event to mark the conference's themed day on biodiversity, Kerry confirmed he had also met with Brazilian president-elect Luiz Inácio Lula da Silva on Tuesday.

-Kerry said he "was really encouraged by the ways in which he talked about once and for all getting it right, pulling people together in order to preserve the Amazon".

-Speaking at an event at the UN climate conference in Sharm el-Sheikh in Egypt, Michael Bloss pointed to the devastating flooding in Pakistan this summer, which put one third of the country's population underwater and caused an estimated $40 billion in damage.
+Speaking at an event at the UN climate conference in Sharm el-Sheikh in Egypt, Michael Bloss pointed to the devastating flooding in Pakistan this summer, which put one third of the country's population underwater and caused an estimated USD 40 billion in damage.

-The floods ''are directly caused by the climate crisis," he said, adding that the the world's biggest emitters "are responsible for losses and damages".

 The issue of compensation was once considered a taboo, because rich countries were concerned that they might find themselves paying vast sums.
 Intense pressure from developing countries forced the issue of "loss and damage" onto the formal agenda at the talks for the first time this year.